 Overall, we collect data on 270616 decisions by 44390 subjects.
 Experiments were run in 47 countries which cover 69 percent of world population and 82 percent of world GDP.
 A good half of the overall sample are students, the rest consists of representative samples or specific non-student samples like children, bankers or nuns.

 Having access to the (potentially reconstructed) raw data is a major advantage over more standard meta studies.
 We can treat each subject as an independent observation, clustering over repeated decisions and analyzing the effect of individual-specific co-variates.
-More importantly, we can separately use within-treatment variation (by controlling for treatment fixed effects), within-study variation (by controlling for study fixed effects) and across-study variation for identification.
+We can separately use within-treatment variation (by controlling for treatment fixed effects), within-study variation (by controlling for study fixed effects) and across-study variation for identification.
+Most importantly, we can conduct analyses that the original authors did not conduct.